-Professor Ciaran Brady is the Community Liaison Officer and Associate Professor in the Department of History in Trinity College.
+Dr Ciaran O'Neill is the Community Liaison Officer.
 The Community Liaison Officer facilitates College’s engagement with society and is committed to encouraging inclusive access to the College community, to promoting wide participation in its activities, and to developing and enhancing the diverse ways in which it engages with the wider world.

-Professor Martina Hennessy is an Associate Dean of Research.
-She is also Associate Professor Consultant Medical Education in the School of Medicine.
+Professor Andrew Bowie is an Associate Dean of Research.
+Andrew Bowie is Professor of Innate Immunology in the School of Biochemistry and Immunology.

 Professor Gerard McHugh is the Associate Vice-President for Global Relations and Dean of Development.